-On this day in 1944, Hitler cheats death as a bomb planted in a briefcase goes off, but fails to kill him.
+On July 20, 1944, Hitler cheats death as a bomb planted in a briefcase goes off, but fails to kill him.

 That was the plan.
 This was the reality: Colonel Claus von Stauffenberg, chief of the army reserve, had been given the task of planting a bomb during a conference that was to be held at Berchtesgaden, but was later moved to Hitler’s “Wolf’s Lair, a command post at Rastenburg, Prussia.
 Stauffenberg planted the explosive in a briefcase, which he placed under a table, then left quickly.
 Hitler was studying a map of the Eastern front as Colonel Heinz Brandt, trying to get a better look at the map, moved the briefcase out of place, farther away from where the Fuhrer was standing.